kalikokalikova/adventure/adventure/README.md

-## Adventure REACT frontend
+### Adventure REACT frontend

-Build by following this tutorial: https://www.youtube.com/watch?v=sh4WrNGDvQM
+Built by following this tutorial: https://www.youtube.com/watch?v=sh4WrNGDvQM

 ## For front end devs who don't want to run rails on their local machines